PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer_error_test_issue_1.md

-To fix the bug in the code, you can replace the `equals` method with the `equals` method from the `numpy` package.
-The `numpy` `equals` method compares two objects element-wise and returns a boolean array indicating whether each corresponding element is equal or not.
+The issue seems to be with the sorting of the `blocks` before comparing them in the `equals` method.
+Sorting them based on their dtype name and manager locations can cause incorrect comparison results when the blocks have the same data but different locations.

+To fix this issue, we can modify the `canonicalize` function to only consider the dtype name for sorting.
+This way, blocks with the same data will be considered equal, regardless of their locations.

-Here's the fixed version of the code:
+Here's the fixed code:

 ```python
 def equals(self, other):